FEP

 • APPLICATIONS

 Critical Fluid Transfer – The chemical resistance, mechanical integrity, optical clarity, and high maximum temperature of FEP are ideal for critical fluid transfer.
-FEP yields to forming and making special shapes such as dip tubes that can fit male ends to provide safe and efficient ways to move caustic fluids.
-FEP is also the outer component of Double Containment Tubing, which has an inner layer of PFA.
+FEP is also the outer component of double containment tubing, which has an inner layer of PFA.
 The FEP layer provides an enhanced barrier for caustic chemical transport.
-FEP tubing used in fluid transfer applications can be found in areas ranging from automotive, aerospace, scientific and analytical, to medical.

-Electrical – Because FEP is an excellent insulator, FEP heat shrink is an ideal option to provide electrical insulation while at the same time conferring chemical resistance when shrunk over wires.
-FEP provides high temperature protection in caustic environments.
-As heat shrink, FEP is also a good splicing aid for designed applications or repairs in the field.
-FEP heat shrink has a high presence in automotive, aerospace, oil and gas exploration, and many other general industrial applications.
+Electrical – Because FEP is an excellent insulator, FEP heat shrink is an ideal option to provide electrical insulation while also conferring chemical resistance when shrunk over wires.
+FEP provides high-temperature protection in caustic environments.
+As a heat shrink, FEP is also a good splicing aid for designed applications or repairs in the field.

-Fiber Optics – FEP products are frequently used to house and protect delicate optical fibers while maintaining a high degree of flexibility.
-FEP tubing can be formed into shapes and multi-lumens to allow multiple passages within a single tube through which fiber optics can be passed.
+Fiber Optics – FEP products are frequently used to house and protect delicate optical fibers while maintaining high flexibility.
+FEP tubing can be formed into shapes and multi-lumens to allow multiple pathways within a single tube through which fiber optics can be passed.

-General Industrial – The durable yet clear nature of this material make FEP heat shrink an optimal choice for light bulb encapsulation.
-FEP’s UV rating means that it can stand up to UV exposure and not degrade or breakdown.
-FEP’s temperature tolerance prevents it from melting even when bulbs become hot.
+General Industrial – This material’s durable yet clear nature makes FEP heat shrink an optimal choice for light bulb encapsulation.
+FEP’s UV rating means it can withstand UV exposure and not degrade or break down.
+FEP’s temperature tolerance protects it from melting even when bulbs become hot.
 In the oil and gas industry, battery packs and rock core analyses benefit from FEP heat shrink’s clarity and temperature resistance.

-Wire Harness – As heat shrink, FEP is commonly used for its dielectric strength in wire harness applications.
-Convoluted FEP tubing serves as a flexible conduit for protection of wires, cables, and fiber optics from abrasion.
-FEP wire harness applications are extensive in the automotive and aerospace industries but are also adaptable to many other areas.
+Wire Harness – As a heat shrink, FEP is commonly used for its dielectric strength in wire harness applications.
+Convoluted FEP tubing is a flexible conduit that protects wires, cables, and fiber optics from abrasion.

 • PRODUCTS

-Fillers – FEP tubing is available with a number of fillers to further tailor your product for your specific application.
+Fillers – FEP tubing is available with a number of fillers to tailor your product further to your specific application.
 Barium can be added to produce radio-opaque tubing that can be illuminated during medical procedures like fluoroscopy.
-Glass filler can be added to impart additional abrasion resistance; carbon aids static dissipation that can be present in numerous applications; and pigments are available for color specifications.
+Glass fillers can be added to impart additional abrasion resistance; carbon aids static dissipation that can be present in numerous applications; and pigments are available for color specifications.
 Additional fillers are available by request.

-Heat Shrink – FEP heat shrink has broad applications from covering and protecting critical components from harsh working environments to wire splicing and fiber optics coverings.
-FEP heat shrink’s chemical and temperature resistance make it a prime option requiring clear component or wire encapsulation.
+Heat Shrink – FEP heat shrink has broad applications, from covering and protecting critical components in harsh working environments to use as a reflow aid during catheter construction.

-Multi-Lumen – Our Multi-Lumen tubing contains numerous lumens, or “passages,” to create multiple working channels that run the length of the tubing.
-Multi-lumen tubing is widely used in medical devices such as catheters as well as in electronic devices and fluid handling applications.
+Multi-Lumen – Our multi-lumen tubing contains numerous lumens, or “passages,” to create multiple working channels that run the length of the tubing.
+Multi-lumen tubing is widely used in medical devices such as catheters, electronic devices, and fluid handling applications.
 We manufacture multi-lumen tubing with tight tolerance capabilities and high quality standards.

 • KEY PROPERTIES

-Excellent UV Transmission Rating – FEP’s UV rating means that this tubing can stand up to UV exposure and not degrade or breakdown.
+Excellent UV Transmission Rating – FEP’s UV rating means this tubing can withstand UV exposure and not degrade or break down.
 The ability of FEP to withstand this type of UV exposure means that it can be used under sterilizing UV light.

 Flame Resistant – FEP tubing is safe to use at elevated temperatures, resists burning, and is UL 94 V-0 compliant.